 Balsamic vinegar is sour and viscous and often has sweet aromatics notes.
 These sensations can balance the bitter taste and dry mouthfeel of the chocolate when both are in the mouth.

-Sparkling wine, Lambrusco wine, Sauvignon wine, and the Port wine matched best with the lower cacao content chocolate.
-People liked somewhat the sparkling wine and 70% cacao chocolate pairing.
+Sparkling wine, Lambrusco wine, Sauvignon wine, and the Port wine matched best with the lower cocoa content chocolate.
+People liked the sparkling wine and 70% cocoa chocolate pairing.
 As I say often, you are rarely wrong with Sparkling wine and food pairing.

 Overall, balsamic vinegar, coffee, liqueur wine, and Port wines appeared to be the right choice for chocolate pairing in most circumstances.

 People's liking for a beverage conditioned the love of this beverage-chocolate pairing.

 The scientists concluded that " beverage features take a greater supporting role than food in the formulation of consumer pair liking judgment ."